 Here are our top picks of stunning evergreen plants for shade.

 Strawberry tree (Arbutus unedo) is a small, attractive evergreen tree, with bell-shaped flowers and pretty red fruits in autumn.
 As it grows, it often forms a beautiful multi-stemmed structure.
-Watch Joe Swift’s video guide to trees for small gardens.
+Read our guide to trees for small gardens.

 Pachysandra terminalis is a shade-loving perennial that can cope with dry shade, making it useful for creating a dense, evergreen carpet beneath trees and shrubs.
 It likes an acid soil, so is often paired with acid-loving rhododendrons.
 Shelter from cold winds.